ckeditor/ckeditor5/docs/getting-started/integrations/react-multiroot.md

 ### Using the editor with collaboration plugins

-We provide a few **ready-to-use integration** featuring collaborative editing with multi-root in React applications:
+We provide several **ready-to-use integration** featuring collaborative editing with multi-root in React applications:

 * [CKEditor&nbsp;5 multi-root with real-time collaboration features and revision history features](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/real-time-collaboration-editor-multi-root-for-react)